SACHSTech/careers-in-computer-science-NathanWan23/README.md

 - Waves, Electricity, and Magnetic Fields(PHYSICS 1E03)
 - Integrated Cornerstone Design Projects in Engineering(ENGINEER 1P13 A/B)
 - 6 units electives

+## Experiential Learning

+Learning does not always need to be in a classroom, there are many valuable skills you need to become a videogame developer that you learn outside of the classroom.
+Some of these include video game projects, training, work experience, and job-shadowing.
+Having prior knowledge in videogame development is obviously good when trying to become a videogame developer, but failed projects are also helpful as long as you know what went wrong.
+For training there are many programing, leadership, and animation courses out there that will aid you when pursuing this career.
+Having previous employment experience is also helpful especially in the same industry which is why co-op is extremely valuble.
+If co-op is not an option, you could job-shadow a videogame developer and get important insight into how it is done.